cem-ergin/hypervolt_example_project/README.md

-## Test Coverage
+## Testing

 To demonstrate your experience writing different types of tests in Flutter please do the following:

-- Choose ONE of your state handlers and do a unit test for it.
+- Choose ONE of your state handlers and create a unit test for it.
-- Choose ONE widget and do a unit test for it.
+- Choose ONE widget and create a unit test for it.

 Feel free to add more tests as you see fit but the above is the minimum requirement.